 look no further than the sun

 for another star shining more warmly by day through the empty sky,

 and let us not proclaim any contest greater than Olympia.

 The ode opens with a list of the things that are best in this world.
-First comes water, which would probably not be surprising to a Greek audience.
-In the Iliad water is named as the source of all things, it is also a necessity of life, and would be especially appreciated in Greece’s hot climate.
-Then comes gold, which is the greatest among all material objects.
-For a poet with an aristocratic world-view like Pindar, an aristocrat writing for aristocrats, it is perhaps not surprising that he values gold so highly.
-Finally he praises the Olympic games, which shine as brightly as the sun.
-The universal power of light connects great things: gold blazes like the fire of the sun, which is like the Olympic games.
+First comes water, which would not be a surprise to a Greek audience.
+In the Iliad water is named as the source of all things, it is a necessity of life, and would be especially appreciated in Greece’s hot climate.
+Then comes gold, greatest among all material things.
+Finally, he praises the Olympic games, which shine as brightly as the sun.
+The universal power of light connects great things: gold blazes like fire, which is like the sun, which is like the Olympic games.
 Just as the light of gold endows wealth and fame, so does the light of the games.

 Great risk does not seize a cowardly man.

 But since men must die, why would anyone sit